Sheevaplug: The Good, Bad, and Unknown

 - Raspberry Pi (35$)

-Broadcom BCM2835 system on a chip which includes an ARM1176JZF-S 700 MHz processor, VideoCore IV GPU, 256MB of RAM, HDMI with full-hd output, USB, standard 3.5mm headphone and microphone jack, 100 Mbps Ethernet port and an SD card slot for primary storage.
+Broadcom BCM2835 system on a chip, VideoCore IV GPU, 256MB of RAM, HDMI with full-hd output, USB, standard 3.5mm headphone and microphone jack, 100 Mbps Ethernet port and an SD card slot.

 - ODROID board (129$)